BLSQ/openimis-dev_environment/README.md

                   possible values: db,backend,frontend,gateway,rabbitmq,restapi,worker
-  enabled         lists enabled services. logs <name>     prints the logs for the given service. prepare_test    prepares the test environment in backend, in particular the
+  enabled         lists enabled services. logs <name>     prints the logs for the given service. prepare_db      prepares the database (required before running test in backend) refresh <name>  refreshes a service by rebuilding its image and (re)starting
-                  database.
-  refresh <name>  refreshes a service by rebuilding its image and (re)starting
                   it.
+  server          runs the backend server. settings        reads current settings if any. shell [name]    runs an interactive shell on the given service or the default
+                  one if nothing passed.
-  server          runs the backend server. settings        reads current settings if any. shell           runs an interactive shell on the default service. status          returns current status of the environment. stop            stops the environment if running. test            runs test for given module in backend.
+  status          returns current status of the environment. stop            stops the environment if running. test            runs test for given module in backend.